At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in product management, particularly with Customer Data Platforms (CDPs).
+Tailor Your CV: Make sure your CV highlights relevant experience in product management, particularly with Customer Data Platforms.
 Use specific examples that demonstrate your ability to influence stakeholders and manage technical teams.

 Craft a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role at the BBC.
-Discuss how your background aligns with the responsibilities outlined in the job description, such as defining marketing use cases and managing data integration.
+Discuss how your background aligns with the responsibilities outlined in the job description, especially your experience with MarTech capabilities and campaign optimization.

 Indicate Flexible Working Preferences: Since the role offers flexible working options, be sure to mention your preferences in your application.
-This shows that you are considerate of the company's flexibility and are open to discussing it further.
+This shows that you are considerate of the company's flexibility and are open to discussing arrangements.

 How to prepare for a job interview at British Broadcasting Corporation